Resources

 Glossary

-The vulnerability is defined by the characteristics and circumstances of a community or a system that make it susceptible to the effects of a hazard.
+The vulnerability is defined by the characteristics and circumstances of a community or system that make it susceptible to the effects of a hazard.
 (UNDRR)

-The risk is the combination of the probability of an event and its negative consequences.
-The risk involves the potential loss of human lives, injuries, or property destroyed or damaged, which could occur to a system, society or a community in a given period of time, determined probabilistically as a function of hazard, exposure, vulnerability and capacity.
-Risk is the product of a hazard (the event was likely to harm people, property and/or the environment) and a issue (persons, property or the environment) is likely to suffer injuries and damages.
+Le Risk is the combination of the probability of an event and its negative consequences.
+Risk translates into the potential loss of human lives, injuries, or destroyed or damaged property that could occur to a system, society, or community in a given period, determined probabilistically based on hazard, exposure, vulnerability, and capacity .Risk is the product of hazard (an event likely to harm people, property, and/or the environment) and a stake (persons, property or the environment) is likely to suffer injuries and damages.
 (UNDRR ; Ministry of the ecological transition and territorial cohesion)

-Risk = hazard x issue
+Risk = hazard x stake

-The tropical cyclones are also known as hurricanes or typhoons, depending on the region.
+The Tropical cyclones are also known as hurricanes or typhoons, depending on the region.
 A tropical cyclone is a storm in a quicker rotation that starts above the tropical oceans and the speed, the size and intensity can vary.
 (World Meteorological Organization)

 A storm is characterized by a strong wind, usually accompanied by heavy rainfall, storms can cause significant damage to human and material resources.
 (Georisques)

-The eruptions volcanic can be divided into two types : explosive and effusive.
+The Eruptions volcanic can be divided into two types : explosive and effusive.

 An explosive eruption emits materials at high temperature, but, for the most part solid, and releases a large amount of gas.